atsukoc/csharp_GoogleSheetAPI/README.md

 # SCharp_GoogleSheetAPI

-<p>This is my very firs, on-going .NET application that integrates Google Sheet API.
-It is a simple Console application that displays all the data in google sheet as well as inserting a new row with values. <br/>
+<p>This is my very first .NET application that integrates Google Sheet API.
+It is a work in progress and currently a console application that reads and updates the Google Sheet. <br/>
-Eventually, I would like to add the ability to send out the emails using Google Gmail API as well.
+Ultimately, I would like to integrate Gmail API and Google Forms in this as well.
 </p>